Stock Market News Today: Unraveling the Mysteries of Profitability

 —The trend is his friend.
 He seeks out the trend of the market and romances it.

 He may be wrong, but never the market.”
-Having placed day trading and trading against the trend into the appropriate file on your desktop (recycle bin), we have removed the major illusions of market manipulation.
+Having placed day trading and trading against the trend into the appropriate file on your desktop (recycle bin), we have removed the significant illusions of market manipulation.
 I should mention that there is a world of difference between finding a good market entry point and determining the trend.

 Trading ranges act differently than trending markets.

 It was not long ago when trading ranges were called On The Side.
 Professionals would move on to markets that were trending.
 Anything can happen inside a trading range.
 Many times in a market’s history, a trading range has turned out to be a trend reversal.
-J. L. Livermore never bought or sold a market that was in a trading range.
-Richard Davoud Donchian, Bernard Mannes Baruch, and W. D. Gann also avoided trading ranges.
+J. L. Livermore never bought or sold a market in a trading range.
+Richard Davoud Donchian, Bernard Mannes Baruch, and W. D. Gann avoided trading ranges.
 Trading ranges are just another rock waiting to sink the investor’s ship.
 Remember, speculators can not buy hull insurance!

 Finally, we must deal with the question of the nature of the market itself.